Schlaefer/Saito/docs/help/eng/2-mar.md

-## Mark as Read ##
+## Mark as Read (MAR) ##

-The forum marks entries as read or unread for logged-in users.
+The forum differentiates postings as read or unread.
 The state is indicated by different color in the thread view.

-Managing the state on the server offers a consistent view across multiple devices.
+For non-logged-in users this is managed on per browser basis (Cookie).
+For logged-in users the state is saved on the server; this allows a consistent state across multiple devices.

 ## Read on Click ##